radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

 ### Log Output Format

-The output format for the access log is Text by default.
-The other output option is CSV.
-If you want the log content written to a database, you must enable the CSV output option and use the [Log2DB utility](#configuring-the-database-logging-utility-log2db).
+The output formats for the access log are text and CSV by default.
+The other output option is CSV. <!--If you want the log content written to a database, you must enable the CSV output option and use the [Log2DB utility](#configuring-the-database-logging-utility-log2db).

->[!note] to turn off access logging, uncheck both the text and csv output options.

-If you would like column name headers (descriptions) in the CSV file, check the “Add Column Name Headers to CSV Logging” option.

-If you change any output format settings, remember to click the Save button.
-The RadiantOne service does not need to be restarted unless you check the option to Add Column Name Headers to CSV Logging.
-If you enable/disable this option, you must restart the RadiantOne service.
-Also, the headers are only added/removed on a new log file.

 ### Bind DN Information in vds_server_access.log